 As a laboratory apparatus, chemical fume hoods offer many advantages as compared to the traditional venting systems.
 Lab fume hoods are most commonly used in clinics and research laboratories.
 Although today, they have found some significance in other important applications too like in manufacturing units and botanical laboratories.
 Apart from this, fume hood safety is also instrumental in many medical facilities, electronics industries, circuit board manufacturing units, and even the semiconductor industry too, (to name just a few more).

 Purchasing a Fume Hood – The Different Models Available

 Lab fume hoods manufacturers generally offer a wide variety of models when it comes to fume hoods.
-You can choose one of their more popular models or you can opt to have a more customized lab fume hood to better suit your requirements.
-The choice of fume hood will largely be dictated by factors like working conditions, space availability, nature of experiments, the material of the hood and lastly the fume hood price.
+You can choose one of their more popular models.
+Or you can opt to have a more customized lab fume hood to better suit your requirements.
+The choice of fume hood will largely be dictated by different factors.
+These include working conditions, space availability, and nature of experiments.
+It also includes the material of the hood and lastly the fume hood price.

-Some of the most common models of chemical fume hoods offered by manufacturers include benchtop models, thin-walled benchtop models, and walk-in fume hood models.
+Some of the most common models of chemical fume hoods offered by manufacturers include benchtop models.
+Others include thin-walled benchtop models, and walk-in fume hood models.
 You should also ensure that the manufacturer or supplier you have chosen is a certified and reliable one, supplying only high-quality products.
 Specials attributes like chemical and flame resistance should also be available for the fume hoods.
-Since a chemical fume hood is a long-term investment, like any other laboratory furniture, one should always ensure that they make a well-informed decision, by knowing all the facts in advance.
+A chemical fume hood is a long-term investment.
+Thus, like any other laboratory furniture, one should always ensure that they make a well-informed decision.
+This is done by knowing all the facts in advance.